What Is Fractional Fundraising — and When Does It Actually Help?

 How Does Fractional Fundraising Fit into Broader Strategies?

-Integrating a fractional fundraiser into your organization's strategy is not just about hiring a fundraising consultant; it's about enhancing your overall approach to fundraising.
+Bringing in a fractional fundraiser is not just about adding outside advice.
+It is about strengthening the way your organization plans, manages, and follows through on fundraising.
 Here are some ways in which this role can complement and strengthen your fundraising strategies:

 Strategic Planning